YoNoSoySantiago-SB/AppGestionErrores/Code/FrontendLibrary/cuadro-dialogo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Installing and use in your app

+npm i cuadro-dialogo

+Once installed, in your app.module.ts file you must configure the following modules in the @NgModule:

+ControlErroresModule,
+HttpClientModule,
+BrowserAnimationsModule,
+MatDialogModule,
+CuadroDialogoModule,

+and in the providers section, the following providers:

+providers: [
+{ provide: ErrorHandler, useClass: ErrorHandlerService },
+{provide: HTTP_INTERCEPTORS,useClass: MyInterceptor,multi: true,},
+RouterEvents,
+],

+Finally, in the root app.component.ts of your project, add to the constructor:

+private router: Router, private routerEvents: RouterEvents

+Once this procedure is done, any non-Http error that occurs in your application will be captured and a matDialog will be presented to report or not report the error, sending the necessary information about said error.

+To use it in an http response, do the following:

+In your component constructor, enter the following parameters private matDialog: MatDialog, private ngzone: NgZone

+In the error part of the http response, add the line

+crearCuadroError(matDialog,ngzone,Error(err).stack).handleError(err);

+Example:

+this.serviceHttp.getUsuario().subscribe({
+next: (resp) => {
+console.log(resp);
+},
+error: (err) => {
+crearCuadroError(this.matDialog,this.ngzone,Error(err).stack).handleError(err);
+},
+});